top of page

 Endorsements from people who've attended

-MiCL sessions
+MiCL courses and sessions

 'I'm coping much better now with life's ups and downs.' … 'My family say that I’m easier to live with.'